-- (1) Correlation analysis in term of wavelet coefficients showed that there were constantly negative correlations between AET and the $\Delta S$ regardless of climatic periodicity.
-Meanwhile, the correlations between the two factors and other variables differed in wet and dry phases, for instance, Q significantly and positively correlated to the $\Delta S$ in the wet phase and lost the link in the dry phase.
-This implies that interconnections between the AET and the $\Delta S$ were robust while the relationships between the two factors and other variables were changing over time. - (2) Causal analysis showed a bidirectional causal relationship between AET and ΔS, suggesting the existence of confounding factor and soil water serves as a "confounder" in this relationship.
-Thus the causal relationship was subgrouped according to soil water: AET played a dominant role in driving $\Delta S$ under plentiful soil water, whereas $\Delta S$ determined AET under lack of soil water. - 630 (3) System dynamics approach built an endogenous linking structure among stocks, which comprised a reinforcing feedback representing the vegetation structure change, and a balancing feedback representing the soil water-vegetation relationship.
-The structure successfully captured the slow behaviors of a hydrological system at inter-annual to inter-decadal scales under both natural and human-intervention scenarios.
-Our results showed that at an inter-annual scale, the interaction between the vegetation structure change and the soil bound water dominated the hydrological processes, while at an inter-decadal scale, the interaction between the climatic oscillation and soil water holding capacity controlled the hydrological processes.
+(1) Correlation analysis in term of wavelet coefficients showed that there were constantly negative correlations between AET and the ΔS regardless of climatic periodicity.
+Meanwhile, the correlations between the two factors and other variables differed in wet and dry phases, for instance, Q significantly and positively correlated to the ΔS in the wet phase and lost the link in the dry phase.
+This implies that interconnections between the AET and the ΔS were robust while the relationships 490 between the two factors and other variables were changing over time.

+(2) Causal analysis showed a bidirectional causal relationship between AET and ΔS , suggesting the existence of confounding factor and soil water serves as a "confounder" in this relationship.
+Thus the causal relationship was subgrouped according to soil water: AET played a dominant role in driving ΔS under plentiful soil water, whereas ΔS determined AET under lack of soil water.

+- 495 (3) System dynamics approach built an endogenous linkage structure among stocks, which comprised a reinforcing feedback representing the vegetation structure change, and a balancing feedback representing the soil water-vegetation relationship.
+The structure successfully captured the slow behaviors of a hydrological system at interannual to decadal scales under both natural and human-intervention scenarios.
+Our results showed that at a interannual scale, the interaction between the vegetation structure change and the soil bound water dominated the hydrological processes, while at a decadal scale, the - 500 interaction between the climatic oscillation and soil water holding capacity controlled the hydrological processes.

-In conclusion, the system dynamics approach provides a hierarchical view to understand endogenous linking structure of a hydrological system, and has the potential to better reproduce the slow hydrological processes at inter-annual to interdecadal scales compared to conventional hydrological models.
+In conclusion, the system dynamics approach provides a hierarchical view to understand endogenous linkage structure of a hydrological system, and better reproduces the slow hydrological processes at interannual to decadal scales compared to conventional hydrological models.
 With these insights on the hydrological system, we could advance our knowledge in hydrological science in the century of complexity.